X: Past Is Present

 X: Past is Present is a 2015 Indian collaborative feature film directed by a team of eleven filmmakers including Abhinav Shiv Tiwari, Anu Menon, Nalan Kumarasamy, Hemant Gaba, Pratim D. Gupta, Q, Raja Sen, Rajshree Ojha, Sandeep Mohan, Sudhish Kamath and Suparn Verma.
-It will feature actor-director Rajat Kapoor and Anshuman Jha in the lead.
+It features actor-director Rajat Kapoor and Anshuman Jha in the lead.
 X is not an anthology, but one whole story with the eleven directors making sections of it.
 The film has been produced by Manish Mundra and has been announced for a nationwide release in India on 20 November 2015.